 Recipient will use Material only for the Recipient Purpose and not for any other purpose.
 Commercial Purposes include the sale, lease, license, or other transfer of the Material or any part, progeny, modification or derivative thereof.
 Commercial Purposes shall also include uses of the Material or any part, progeny, modification or derivative thereof by any organization, including Recipient, to perform contract research or perform a service for a fee, to screen compound libraries, to produce or manufacture products for general sale, or to conduct research activities that result in any sale, lease, license, or transfer of Material or any part, progeny, modification or derivative thereof.
 Recipient will not reverse engineer any of the Material.

-Recipient will acknowledge SGI as the source of Material in publications or other presentations arising from Recipient’s use of Material; provided, however, that Recipient shall not publish anything relating to the Material without review by SGI.
-Furthermore, the Recipient agrees to provide a report of the results generated from the use of the Material within thirty (30) days after completion of such Research Purpose or upon termination or expiration of this Agreement.
+Recipient will acknowledge SGI as the source of Material in publications or other presentations arising from Recipient’s use of Material.
+Furthermore, the Recipient agrees to provide a report of the results generated from the use of the Material within sixty (60) days after completion of such Research Purpose or upon termination or expiration of this Agreement.

-Should either party wish to publish or present work or results undertaken or obtained in connection with Recipient Purpose, such party will furnish the other parties with a copy of the manuscript, abstract or presentation disclosing such work or results prior to submission thereof not less than thirty days prior to publication.
+Should either party wish to publish or present work or results undertaken or obtained in connection with Recipient Purpose, such party will furnish the other parties with a copy of the manuscript, abstract or presentation disclosing such work or results prior to submission thereof not less than thirty (30) days prior to publication.
 If Confidential Information (as defined in Section 11) of another party is identified in the proposed publication during such thirty

 (30) day period, such Confidential Information shall be immediately deleted.
+As such, so long as the results do not include any of SGI’s Confidential Information, the results arising out of the performance of this Agreement will not be considered Confidential Information.
 If the non-publishing parties have not responded within thirty (30) days after the publishing party provides the copy of the manuscript, abstract or presentation, then the publishing party may proceed with publication or disclosure without further delay.
 If patenable information is disclosed in the proposed publication, the submitting party will either delete such disclosure from the publication, or delay publication to allow a reasonable period of time to file a patent application; however, in no case shall a delay period last longer than ninety (90) days from submission to the other party.
 Each party shall acknowledge the other party(ies) in any publication in accordance with scientific custom, unless the other parties otherwise instructs.
 Notwithstanding the above, SGI shall not be required to request permission for publication or disclosure from Provider.

 Recipient acknowledges that the Material is experimental and is provided to Recipient WITHOUT ANY WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF TITLE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINGEMENT.
 Except as explicitly provided by this Agreement, no license or other rights (express or implied) are granted by SGI.
 The parties acknowledge that any results provided by Recipient from Recipient’s performance under this Agreement are shared WITHOUT ANY WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF TITLE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINGEMENT.